instinctive/edu-advent-2024/src/day13.md

 \end{aligned}
 ```

+(Note that this will not work if A and B are multiples of each other, as both
+the numerator and denominator will be zero.
+Fortunately, this was not the case
+in my problem input!)

 In the code we use `quotRem` for the division,
 and check to see that it is an integral divisor.
 If it's not, then this is not a solution.